Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Introduction

 Partially flexible settings become further necessary in capacity expansion planning problem.
-This strategic level planning problem determines primarily the expansion times and amounts of different resources along with the secondary operational decisions in areas such as electricity expansion, production planning and network design \citep{Luss1982, VanMieghem2003}.
+This strategic-level planning problem determines primarily the expansion times and { expansion} amounts of different resources along with the secondary operational decisions {for various application areas including electricity network expansion and production planning} \citep{Luss1982, VanMieghem2003}.
 These decisions are affected by demand and investment costs that generally involve uncertainties over a multi-period planning horizon.
-Setting the expansion decisions at the beginning of the planning results in restrictive and costly policies, corresponding to the two-stage models that consider expansion amounts as the first stage decisions even if fully flexible policies are allowed for the operational decisions \citep{Riis2004, Huang2009}.
-Generation expansion planning in energy systems is an example problem setting to this case where having static expansion decisions become inappropriate \citep{Konstantelos2017}.
+Setting the expansion decisions at the beginning of the planning results in restrictive and costly policies {as in two-stage models} that consider expansion amounts as the first-stage decisions even if fully flexible policies are allowed for the operational decisions \citep{Riis2004, Huang2009}.
+Generation expansion planning in energy systems is an example problem setting to this case where having static expansion decisions become {inconvenient in practice} \citep{Konstantelos2017}.
 On the other hand, capacity expansion actions might not be updated in each period as in multi-stage models since the expansion of resources may be restricted by commitments in the contracts, or lead time might be a requisite for establishing the necessary infrastructure for traditional generation resources such as nuclear and coal plants that may require more than five years commitment for building them up \citep{Careri2011, Munoz2014}.
-Therefore, fully adaptive policies obtained from multi-stage models may not be feasible either as the expansion decisions of the generation resources need to be set for a certain amount of time.
+Therefore, fully adaptive policies obtained from multi-stage models may not be feasible as the expansion decisions of the generation resources need to be set for a certain amount of time.
 Consequently, these decisions need to take into account the flexibility level of the underlying expansion planning process along with the source of the uncertainties \citep{Latorre2003}.